Wahler & Schwarz

 In the address book for Leipzig 194950 the company was listed at 8 Gerichtsweg trading in wholesale in paper, writing and leather goods and as a greeting cards publisher.
 They published lithograph postcards in the Gruss aus model in Paris, the Italian Lakes and Compliments from London in the British market and of the work of local Leipzig artist Erwin Spindler(qv).

+This card: Georg Heuer of Dresden sent this card in January 1902.
 Heinrich Gläser started business as a saddler and harness maker in 1864 and in a short time was saddle-maker for the Royal Court of Saxon and a coach maker for the elite of Dresden.
 By 1890 he employed more than 100 people and his daughter was married to Emil Heuer, a successful master blacksmith from Radeberg.
-Their businesses were merged under the older man’s name and their staff increased to 175.
+Their businesses were merged under that name and their staff increased to 175.

 But the demands of automation of car building prompted them to borrow a lot of money for the refurbishment of his factory.
 An anticipated order from Chevrolet failed to materialise and the company was declared bankrupt overnight in 1932.
 Georg Heuer committed suicide.